sgao2023/Used_Car_Price_Prediction/README.md

 Navdeep performed linear/polynomial regression model, knn model, random forest model and XGBoost model.
 The corresponding jupyter Notebooks are in the folder Notebooks/Work_by_Navedeep_Rana.

-Song Gao also made some attempts, which include linear regression, knn, random forest models with train-test split and 5 fold cross validation.
+Song Gao also made some attempts, which include linear regression, knn, random forest models with train-test split and 5 fold cross validation, and test the best model on the final test set.
 The correponding notebook is Notebooks/Work_by_Song_Gao/Test_Model_SGao.

 The folder Data contains three csv files.